Consensys/scribble-getting-started/README.md

 # Scribble Getting Started
-This repository contains the files for the scribble (getting started guide)[https://github.com/ConsenSys/scribble/wiki/Documentation].
+This repository contains the files for the scribble [getting started guide](https://github.com/ConsenSys/scribble/wiki/Documentation).

 ## Files
 `token.sol` -> this is the plain file which the getting started guide lets you annotated